 For a tower fan that you can use in your bedroom at night, you may want to consider the Hunter Home Comfort Oscillation Tower Fan.
 This model stands 36” high, and in addition to various speed settings and optional oscillation, it offers three modes, including one for sleep.

 You can set this fan to high, medium, or low, and it includes a remote that you can use to change its settings while in bed.
 There’s a one, two, or four hour timer, as well as normal, natural, and sleep modes.
-The fan includes a convenient carrying handling, and reviewers say the unit is lightweight, making it easy to move around your home.
+The fan's lightweight design makes it easy to carry and move around your home.

 Smaller tower fans might not be powerful enough to cool down a large room, in which case you’ll want a product like the Vornado Whole Room V-Flow Tower Circulator.
 This fan features a powerful motor and a unique design that allows it to move up to 500 cubic feet of air per minute, pushing air up to 100 feet and cooling down large areas.